Skip to main content

 ├── s3.heapsnapshot # heap snapshot after the back callback (after reverting target interaction)

-To get examples of those meta files, run a random MemLab test scenario and view those files under this directory: $(memlab get-default-work-dir)/data/cur
+To see examples of these files, run any MemLab test scenario and look in the directory: $(memlab get-default-work-dir)/data/cur

-In your specific testing framework's test code, you can insert those takeJSHeapSnapshot API calls in your playwright test code to collect the three snapshots and get file dumped onto disk.
+In your test code, insert takeJSHeapSnapshot calls at the appropriate points to collect the three snapshots and write them to disk.

 Pipe Files into MemLab

-Once you have the takeJSHeapSnapshot implementation dumped heap snapshots and meta files onto disk, you can find memory leaks with this memlab core API:
+Once your takeJSHeapSnapshot implementation has written the heap snapshots and metadata files to disk, you can find memory leaks using the memlab core API:

 const {findLeaks, BrowserInteractionResultReader} = require('@memlab/api');